Siege of Carthage (Third Punic War): Aftermath

 Scipio was awarded the agnomen "Africanus", as his adoptive grandfather had been.
 The formerly Carthaginian territories were annexed by Rome and reconstituted to become the Roman province of Africa with Utica as its capital.
 The province became a major source of grain and other foodstuffs.
 Numerous large Punic cities, such as those in Mauretania, were taken over by the Romans, although they were permitted to retain their Punic system of government.
 A century later, the site of Carthage was rebuilt as a Roman city by Julius Caesar, and would become one of the main cities of Roman Africa by the time of the Empire.
 The Punic language continued to be spoken in north Africa until the 7th century.

-Rome still exists as the capital of Italy; the ruins of Carthage lie 16 km east of Tunis on the North African coast.
-A symbolic peace treaty was signed by Ugo Vetere and Chedli Klibi, the mayors of Rome and the modern city of Carthage, respectively, on 5 February 1985; 2,131 years after the war ended.
+The ruins of Carthage lie 16 km east of Tunis on the North African coast.
+A symbolic peace treaty was signed by Ugo Vetere and Chedli Klibi, the mayors of Rome and the modern city of Carthage, respectively, on 5 February 1985, 2,131 years after the war ended.
 Due to the war's nature as being defined by political revenge, and the subsequent massacre of the Carthaginians, and expulsion of its population, the war has sometimes been labelled a genocide.